bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 <i>
 <b>Figure 5</b>: Result Comparison: Quantitative Phase Images of Mouse
-Fibroblast Cells reconstructed using (left) traditional design, (middle) our Physics-based Learned Design, (right) validation using many measurements.
-Below, a cross section comparison of the three reconstructions through the nucleus of a cell.
+Fibroblast Cells reconstructed using (left) traditional design, (middle) our learned design, and (right) a validation method using many more measurements.
+Below is a cross section comparison of the three reconstructions through the nucleus of a cell.
 </i>